harishmohanraj/ag2/website/docs/getting-started/index.md

 When running the previous examples you were able to chat with the agents and this is because another agent was automatically created to represent you, the human in the loop, when using an agent's `run` method.

-As you build your own workflows, you'll want to create your own agent to represent the *human in the loop*, and you do that by using a ConversableAgent and setting the `human_input_mode` to `ALWAYS`.
+As you build your own workflows, you'll want to create your own *human in the loop* agents and you do that by using a ConversableAgent and setting the `human_input_mode` to `ALWAYS`.

 Here's the previous example with an agent created for human input.